 Epidemiology

-The first cases of Ebola virus infection were reported in Zaire (now known as the Democratic Republic of the Congo [DRC]) in 1976.
+The first cases of Ebola disease were reported in Zaire (now known as the Democratic Republic of the Congo [DRC]) in 1976.
 There were 318 cases and 280 deaths, an 88% case fatality rate.[24]
 Transmission in this outbreak was traced back to the use of contaminated needles in an outpatient clinic at Yambuku Mission Hospital.
 Since then, frequent outbreaks have occurred in Central and Western Africa.[25]

-The Zaire ebolavirus was responsible for the outbreak that started in West Africa in 2014 and finished in 2016.
+The Ebola virus was responsible for the outbreak that started in West Africa in 2014 and finished in 2016.
 It was first reported in March 2014, and is the largest outbreak since the virus was first discovered in 1976.
 Genetic sequencing has shown that the virus isolated from infected patients in the 2014 outbreak is 97% similar to the virus that first emerged in 1976.[26]
 It has also been responsible for smaller outbreaks in the DRC since then.
-The Zaire ebolavirus has a reported case fatality rate of up to 90% in previous outbreaks.[4]
-Direct comparison of case fatality rates between different Ebola treatment centers and outbreaks should be interpreted with caution as many variables can introduce bias and skew even large cohort data.
-The case fatality rate during the 2014 outbreak was up to 64.3% in hospital admissions,[18] falling to 31.5% in some treatment centers in West Africa,[27] and around 20% in patients managed outside West Africa.[28]
+The virus has a reported case fatality rate of up to 90% in previous outbreaks.[4]
+Direct comparison of case fatality rates between different treatment centers and outbreaks should be interpreted with caution as many variables can introduce bias and skew even large cohort data.
+The case fatality rate during the 2014 outbreak was up to 64.3% in hospital admissions, falling to 31.5% in some treatment centers in West Africa, and around 20% in patients managed outside West Africa.[18][27][28]

-In contrast to this, the Sudan ebolavirus has a lower case fatality rate of 39% to 65% in previous outbreaks, with the largest outbreak occurring in 2000 in Uganda (425 cases).[4][29]
-There has only been one outbreak of Bundibugyo ebolavirus: in 2007 in western Uganda, and this outbreak had a case fatality rate of 25%.[6]
+In contrast to this, the Sudan virus has a lower case fatality rate of 39% to 65% in previous outbreaks, with the largest outbreak occurring in 2000 in Uganda (425 cases).[4][29]

 Recent outbreaks